ColoredCow/portal/docs/development_guideline.md

         git push origin branchname     # push your local branch to GitHub submodule repo and then create a Pull Request
         ```
 3. Creating new Migrations and seeders.

+    **Note:** When you are working in specified submodules, create migrations/seeders in the specified submodules instead of the main portal module.

     1. Migrations